Young America Insurance $1.95M Class Action Settlement

 Class members can submit a claim to receive one of the following benefits:

-• UIM claim readjustment: Class members can submit a claim to have their UIM claim, which was previously reduced or denied, readjusted.
-Payment amount will be determined by each individual claim.
-Claimants cannot recover more than what they would have been entitled to, according to their policy, and cannot receive a duplicate payment for the same loss.
+• UIM claim readjustment: Class members can submit a claim to have their UIM claim readjusted.
+The settlement administrator will determine each individual payment amount based on each individual claim.
+However, claimants cannot recover more than what they would have been entitled to according to their policy and cannot receive a duplicate payment for the same loss.

-• UM/UIM premium refund: Class members who paid premiums for UM/UIM coverage during the qualifying period but are not eligible for a UIM claim readjustment, or choose not to file for one, will receive a cash refund of a portion of all premiums paid for UM/UIM coverage.
-Payment amount will be determined by the total number of claims filed and the premium amount each policyholder paid.
-A claim is not required to receive this benefit.
+• UM/UIM premium refund: Class members who paid premiums for UM/UIM coverage during the qualifying period but are not eligible for a UIM claim readjustment or choose not to file for one will receive a cash refund of a portion of all premiums paid for UM/UIM coverage.
+The settlement administrator will determine the payment amount by the total number of claims filed and the premium amount each policyholder paid.
+Class members do not need to submit a claim to receive this benefit.

 How to claim a class action rebate

-To receive UIM claim readjustment settlement payment, class members can file a claim online or download and print the PDF claim form to mail to the settlement administrator.
+To receive UIM claim readjustment settlement payment, class members can file a claim online or download, print and complete the PDF claim form to mail to the settlement administrator.

 Settlement administrator's mailing address: Swiech & Apodaca v.
 Loya Settlement Administrator, P.O.
 Box 2078, Portland, OR 97208-2078

-All claims must be submitted online or postmarked by March 12, 2026.
+Class members must submit claims online or postmark them by March 12, 2026.

 Required proof and claim information

-• UIM claim readjustment claims may require supporting documentation, such as medical records, itemized medical bills and a record release authorization.
+• To submit a UIM claim readjustment, class members must provide may supporting documentation, such as medical records, itemized medical bills and a record release authorization.

 Payout options